shuaiyi/zhazha/README.md

 # zhazha
+This is an android application.
-tell you who you are
+It tells you who you are.
+Zha Zha.